The Paraclete and the Three Barriers

 Late Antique Context and Early Muslim Readings

 Sean W. Anthony’s study of Ibn Ishaq’s Arabic version of John 15:23–16:11 is useful here.
 Anthony describes this as the earliest known Muslim attempt to find a New Testament proof-text for Prophet Muhammad’s prophethood.
-More importantly, he argues that Ibn Ishaq’s version must be understood in relation to Christian Palestinian Aramaic Gospel traditions and the late antique climate of apocalypticism and messianism.[20]
+He also argues that Ibn Ishaq’s version must be understood in relation to Christian Palestinian Aramaic Gospel traditions and the late antique climate of apocalypticism and messianism.[20]

-This matters because it places the early Islamic Paraclete reading in a broader late antique environment.
-It was not simply a detached medieval argument over a Greek word.
+This places the early Islamic Paraclete reading in a broader late antique environment.
+It was more than a detached medieval argument over a Greek word.
 It emerged in a world where biblical texts, Aramaic Christian traditions, messianic expectation, and debates over prophecy were already interacting.

-The Islamic reading, therefore, belongs to a larger question: whether Jesus’ promise after his departure should be read only as an inward spiritual presence within the Church, or whether it also opens toward a later guide who would speak what he hears, bear witness to Jesus, and lead people into truth.
+The Islamic reading, then, belongs to a larger question: whether Jesus’ promise after his departure should be read only as an inward spiritual presence within the Church, or whether it also opens toward a later guide.

 Marginal Prophetic Claims

-There were also more explicit but marginal attempts to read the Paraclete promise in relation to later historical figures.
+There were also more explicit, if marginal, attempts to read the Paraclete promise in relation to later historical figures.
 Montanus and Mani are the two best-known examples.

 Eusebius reports that some in Asia and Phrygia boasted that Montanus was the Paraclete and that Priscilla and Maximilla were his prophetesses.[21]
 Mani later presented himself as the Paraclete promised by Jesus; the Catholic Encyclopedia notes this claim and also observes that Mani rejected Acts partly because Acts places the descent of the Holy Spirit in the past.[22]

 These examples should not be made the foundation of the argument.
 They were condemned by the mainstream Church, and their claims need not be accepted.
-Their limited value is historical.
+Their value is narrower and primarily historical.
 They suggest that some late antique religious movements could draw on the Paraclete promise as language for a later prophetic manifestation.
-In other words, even mistaken or condemned claims may reveal something about the world in which those claims were made: the Paraclete promise could still be heard, at least by some communities, as language open to a later figure after Jesus.
+Even mistaken or condemned claims may reveal something about the world in which those claims were made: the Paraclete promise could still be heard, at least by some communities, as language open to a later figure after Jesus.

 A Secondary Linguistic Possibility: Periklytos and Ahmad

 This possibility deserves mention, especially because the Qur’an presents Jesus as announcing a messenger after him whose name is Ahmad.
-But the argument should not depend on this reconstruction.
+But no manuscript reading is presented here as evidence for Periklytos; it remains a conjectural reconstruction, and the argument does not depend on it.
 Even if the received Greek reading Parakletos is retained, the larger question remains: why is this figure described as one who comes after Jesus, speaks what he hears, guides into truth, testifies to Jesus, and confronts the world?

 Whatever He Hears, He Will Speak…